Chuck Philips: FBI investigation into LAPD cover-up

 In 2002, the FBI opened an investigation into the LAPD and potential civil rights violations in connection with Christopher Wallace aka Notorious B.I.G.
-In 2005, Philips revealed the identity of a confidential informant in the LA Times, referencing his moniker "Psycho Mike."
+In 2005, Philips revealed the identity of a confidential informant in the Los Angeles Times, referencing his moniker "Psycho Mike."
 Michael Robinson is described as a "reliable gang informant who had testified in federal court against the Bounty Hunter Bloods and worked as an informant for the Los Angeles County Sheriff Department's Major Crimes Bureau for more than 15 years."

-LASD Sgt.
-Richard Valdemar criticized the LA Times in a 2010 Police Magazine article for exposing and endangering confidential informants.
+Los Angeles County Sheriff's Department (LASD) Sergeant Richard Valdemar criticized the Los Angeles Times in a 2010 Police Magazine article for exposing and endangering confidential informants.
 He believes Robinson was outed in response to his testimony implicating Death Row boss Suge Knight, LAPD gang officers Mack and Rafael Perez, and Amir Muhammad in Wallace's murder.
 Following the revelation, Robinson was attacked repeatedly and his family was targeted.
 Valdemar accuses Philips of protecting Death Row associates and links him to Robinson's death, "Michael Robinson died of a heart attack on Dec.
 5, 2006.
 He was only 49 years old.
 It is my belief that Michael Robinson died as a result of the stress and anxiety caused by his exposure and identification in Chuck Philip's hit piece that ran June 3, 2005."

 FBI special agent Philip J. Carson, the lead investigator on the case, confirms Philips' relentless pursuit for information and interference with the investigation.
 Prior to the article's publication, Philips had demanded an interview with Carson.
 Since Carson could not comment on the active case, he connected Philips to the FBI press office.
-Carson recalls the follow up from FBI PR rep Cathy Viray, "Well, the good news is we met with Chuck Philips.
+Carson recalls the follow-up from FBI PR rep Cathy Viray, "Well, the good news is we met with Chuck Philips.
 The bad news is, he doesn't care what we have to say.
 He's going to ruin you in an upcoming article and it's going to ruin this case and it's going to ruin your career."
 Recorded phone conversations confirm the threats.

 Carson contends that he solely briefed LAPD Chief Mike Berkow and that Berkow fed information undermining the case to Philips.
-Carson identifies Philips' reporting in the LA Times as one of the "powerful forces" used by the LAPD to derail the FBI's investigation.
+Carson identifies Philips' reporting in the Los Angeles Times as one of the "powerful forces" used by the LAPD to derail the FBI's investigation.